jiyooooon/learning-javascript/README.md

 color = COLOR_ORANGE;<br>
 alert(color); // #FF7F00

-JavaScript is "dynamically typed"
+JavaScript is "dynamically typed"<br>
-Dynamically typed is when a variable is not bound to any specific data type There are 7 basic data types
+Dynamically typed is when a variable is not bound to any specific data type<br>
+There are 7 basic data types

 1) number - integer, floating point numbers, Infinity, -Infinity, NaN (error, sticky meaning if a part is NaN, the whole result is NaN)